-- Ant Lions: and Lacewings (Nature Close-Up)
+- Ant Lions and Lacewings (paid link)

 By Elaine Pascoe, Dwight Kuhn (Photographer).
 Blackbirch Press, 2004.